symbol/symbol-docs/source/concepts/aggregate-transaction.rst

     Multi-Asset Escrowed Transactions

-In this example, Alice is buying tickets with currency:euro.
-When the ticket distributor cosigns the aggregate transaction, the swap will happen atomically.
+2. Alice sends 10 € to Bob using a payment app.
+But she doesn’t have any XEM to pay the blockchain transaction fee.
+By creating an aggregate bonded transaction, she can convert USD to XEM to pay the fee.
+Now Alice and Bob can use NEM blockchain without ever having to buy or hold XEM.
+Since the app creator can put their own branding on the open source payment app, Alice and Bob may not even know they are using blockchain.

 .. figure:: ../resources/images/guides-transactions-paying-for-others-fees.png
     :align: center
     :width: 450px

     Paying for others fees

-Alice sends 10 € to Bob using a payment app.
-But she doesn’t have any XEM to pay the blockchain transaction fee.
-By creating an aggregate bonded transaction, she can convert USD to XEM to pay the fee.

-Now Alice and Bob can use NEM blockchain without ever having to buy or hold XEM.
-Since the app creator can put their own branding on the open source payment app, Alice and Bob may not even know they are using blockchain.

 .. _cosignature-transaction:

 ***********************